shaktios/shaktios/README.md

 ---

-🌟 Takk for at du besøkte profilen min! / Thank you for visiting my profile! / Mere profile 'te aan layi dhanyavaad!
+🌟 Takk for at du besøkte profilen min! / Thank you for visiting my profile! / Mere profile 'te aan layi taanvaad!

 <!---
 shaktios/shaktios is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.